OpenAI releases image generation in the API

 This product does not lag behind competitors.
 Once you take the time to understand how it works, it's clear that this is an order of magnitude more powerful than anything else on the market.

-There's a market need for fast diffusion.
-That's already been filled and is now a race to the bottom.
+While there's a market need for fast diffusion, that's already been filled and is now a race to the bottom.
 There's nobody else that can do what OpenAI does with gpt-image-1.
-These are truly programmable graphics workflows.
+This model is a truly programmable graphics workflow engine.
+And this type of model has so much more value than mere "image generation".

 gpt-image-1 is a graphics design department in a box.